jeeliz/jeelizFaceFilter/README.md

 It is served through a content delivery network (CDN) using gzip compression.
 If you host the scripts by yourself, be careful to enable gzip HTTP/HTTPS compression for JSON and JS files.
 Indeed, the neuron network JSON file, `neuralNets/NN_DEFAULT.json` is quite heavy, but very well compressed with GZIP.
 You can check the gzip compression of your server [here](https://www.giftofspeed.com/gzip-test/).

 The neuron network file, `neuralNets/NN_DEFAULT.json` is loaded using an ajax `XMLHttpRequest` after calling `JEEFACEFILTER.init()`.
 This loading is proceeded after the user has accepted to share its camera.
-So we won't load this quite heavy file if the user refuses to share it or if there is no webcam available.
+So we won't load this quite heavy file if the user refuses to share it or if there is no camera available.
 The loading can be faster if you systematically preload `neuralNets/NN_DEFAULT.json` using a service worker or a simple raw `XMLHttpRequest` just after the HTML page loading.
-Then the file will be already in the browser cache when Jeeliz Facefilter API will request it.
+Then the file will be already in the browser cache when Jeeliz Facefilter will request it.